flutterwtf/mcp_flutter/README.md

 ## 🎉 v2.2.3 released! 🎉

-**New Features:**

-- perf: v0.2.3 - added more checks for [MCPCallEntry.resourceUri] for MCPToolkit package
+- feature: Added support for saving captured screenshots as files instead of returning them as base64 data, with automatic cleanup of old screenshots.
+Use (`--save-images`) flag to enable it.

-- mcp_server_dart: fixed various issues with dynamic registry, made logs level error by default.
+- fix: Fixed various issues with dynamic registry, made logs level error by default.

+- perf: v0.2.3 - added more checks for [MCPCallEntry.resourceUri] for MCPToolkit package (MCPToolkit updated to v0.2.3)
+- disabled resources support by default for RooCode and Cline setups (for unknown reason it doesn't work)
+- added section for RooCode in QUICK_START.md

 **Major Changes in v2.2.0:**